The-Marcy-Lab-School/marcy-curriculum-docs/how-tos/deploying-using-render.md

 3. Deploy Your Express Server.
 Follow the instructions above for deploying a server with the following changes:
     * Region - select US East (Ohio) - the important thing is that it matches the PostgreSQL region
     * Build Command - if you used the React Express Auth Template, use `npm i && npm run migrate:rollback && npm run migrate && npm run seed`
-    * Start Command - if you used the React Express Auth Template, use `npm start`
+    * Start Command - `cd server && npm i && node index.js`
     * Select **Create Web Service** (Note: The first build will fail because you need to set up environment variables)

-1. Set up environment variables
+4. Set up environment variables

    * From the Web Service you just created, select Environment on the left side-menu
    * Under Secret Files, select Add Secret File